TimTan0123/BDA_Project_Tian_Part/submit/README.md

 ## System G, Graph analysis
 - Script for inputting graph data
- - ./data/[mod later]
+ - ./data/systemg.txt
-  - We used to glemlin to input data and visualized user graph
+  - We used to glemlin to input data, extract information, and visualize user graph